 Springtime isn’t the same without the precisely painted blooms of the azalea, floating in clusters just above the ground like big, vibrant clouds.
-Sadly, leaf gall on azaleas can ruin these picture-perfect moments by destroying leaf tissue, twigs and buds and leaving severely disfigured tissue in its wake.
+Sadly, leaf gall on azaleas can ruin these picture-perfect moments by destroying leaf tissue, twigs, and buds and leaving severely disfigured tissue in its wake.
 Armed with azalea leaf gall info, however, you can protect your azaleas from this dreaded fungus and ensure many more breathtaking springs.

 What Causes Azalea Leaf Gall?

-Unlike many galls that appear on woody plants and trees, leaf gall on azaleas is caused by the fungus Exobasidium vaccinii, a wind-borne fungus that can overwinter on bark and within buds; other fungi in this genus affect camellias, blueberry and rhododendron.
-You’ll most often see azalea leaf gall appear in wet springs or on azaleas that are planted in corners or massed in tight groupings.
+Unlike many galls that appear on woody plants and trees, leaf gall on azaleas is caused by the fungus Exobasidium vaccinii, a wind-borne fungus that can overwinter on bark and within buds; other fungi in this genus affect camellias, blueberry, and rhododendron.
+You’ll most often see azalea leaf gall appear during wet springs or on azaleas that are planted in corners or massed in tight groupings.
 The fungus needs considerable moisture to mature, so it won’t necessarily infect plants every year, even if the spores are present.

 Like all plant galls, azalea leaf gall causes large fleshy growths to appear where they shouldn’t.
 On azalea, they’re usually on or within the leaves, growing up to four times the size of normal leaves.
 Although initially green, the galls take on a whitish cast as the fungus spreads and may become very thick or spongy.
 As they mature, galls begin to harden and turn brown before falling to the ground.